 History

-After the Norman conquest of England in 1066, neither king William the Conqueror nor his successor William II were ready for aggression against the Welsh lands.
+In the second half of the 12th century, after the Norman conquest of England in 1066, neither King William the Conqueror nor his successor William II were prepared to attack Welsh lands.
 Instead, they established marches, border regions managed by earls, with very extensive prerogatives.
 They were responsible for suppressing the opposition in their lands and had the power to conquer the Welsh territories in the west.
 In the early twelfth century they invaded south Wales: Roger de Montgomery, Earl of Shrewsbury took Pembrokeshire, Henry de Beaumont, Earl of Warwick conquered Gower, and Robert Fitzhamon of Gloucester conquered Glamorgan.
 Although nominally under the authority of the king of England, their great lordships, far from the supervision of the Crown, threatened the authority of the monarch.
 To balance it, Henry I founded his own base in southwestern Wales at Carmarthen, and tried to give lands to loyal supporters, including Roger, the bishop of Salisbury, who was one of the most trusted servants of the king and who held the position of Lord Chancellor.
 It was him, not later than in 1114, who started working on the castle at Kidwelly.

 In the second half of the 12th century, Welsh pressure to regain lost lands persisted.
 During one of the campaigns, Rhys ap Gruffydd (called Lord Rhys) managed to capture Kidwally, but his death in 1197 marked the fall of Welsh influence and the castle returned to the hands of the de Londres family at the beginning of the thirteenth century.
 Another Welsh attack on Kidwelly occurred in 1215.
 This time it was taken by Rhys Gryg from Dinefwr Castle, the eldest son of Lord Rhys, who captured the stronghold and kept it for the next five years, when it was again returned to the de Londres family, after Rhys’ son Meredith was killed by the castle garrison.
 The castle was again attacked by the Welsh in 1231 and severely damaged.
 It is possible that at the time of reconstruction, stone was used on a larger scale, although it is difficult to determine the date of the beginning of the construction of a stone castle due to its repeated change from hand to hand during the second half of the 12th and the first half of the 13th century.
 It is uncertain whether this was the work of the Welsh or Anglo-Normans.